 - Authorization Server – It issues access tokens to the Client after the resource owner successfully authenticates itself and provides all the necessary authorization.

-- ACCESS TOKEN end point – This is used to obtain tokens from the authorization server.
+- ACCESS TOKEN end point – This is used to obtain tokens from the authorisation server.

 - Client Id – The client must have a unique id and is called Client Id